-In addition to the fit to player techniques, there is a core group of 45 Universal Hitting Fundamentals (see Universal fundamentals be clicking on this free article) nearly all expert performers’ execute the same way.
-There is one right way, and all hitters should do it this way to be successful.
+In addition to the 57 fit-to-player techniques portrayed in this article, we can identify a core group of 45 Universal Hitting Fundamentals (click the link for our companion article to this one) nearly all expert performers execute.
+With universals, there is one absolute mechanic or set of mechanics, and all hitters should do it this way to be successful.
 To a large degree, this is what makes them so good.

 The Art of Coaching

-The real “art” of coaching hitters is to know when to let things be, when to experiment with a change, and when to insist on a change.
+The real “art” of coaching hitters is to know when to let things be (style).
+When to experiment with a change (techniques).
+And lastly, when to insist on a change (fundamentals).

 57 Hitting Customizable Techniques and Options

 Here is the list of 57 fit-to-player techniques and options.
 Combined with the 45 universal fundamentals, these two lists encompass an effective step-by-step, “ground-up”, swing build program.